petreman/BookstoreCustomOrdering/README.md

 I have removed the U of A's Sheet from the code and have instead set it up to a test sheet that anyone can try without causing issues.

 ## Special Thanks
-Thank you to my more experienced team members, who helped me learn and grow through development, the instructors of the course for giving me and many others such awesome opportunities to show others what we can do, and for the U of A bookstore for giving us a chance!
+Thank you to my more experienced team members who helped me learn and grow through development, the instructors of the course for giving me and many others such awesome opportunities to show the community what we can do, and for the U of A bookstore for giving us a chance!
 This was definitely an experience I'll never forget.